APPLICATIONS ARE CLOSED

 Download the Honours [BPsych Equivalent] descriptor modules here

-- A minimum of an appropriate bachelor’s degree (NQF level 7) or appropriate Advanced Diploma with a psychology major having achieved a grade point average (GPA) of 65% and above in all psychology subjects undertaken in the exit level/final year of study,
+- A minimum of an appropriate Bachelor’s Degree (NQF level 7) or appropriate Advanced Diploma with a psychology major, having achieved a grade point average (GPA) of 65% and/or above in all psychology subjects undertaken in the final year (exit level) of study.

 - Applicants 24 years of age and older who do not meet the above requirements should provide a portfolio of evidence demonstrating formal, informal, and non-formal knowledge, training, work experience, and/or learning in a cognate field of study equivalent to an NQF level 7 qualification to support admission into the programme on the basis of Recognition of Prior Learning (RPL).